cnorick/curse-of-strahd-notes/Characters/Vargas Vallakovich.md

 - He killed his father
 	- He thought his father was abusive because he was possessed by [[Strahd Von Zarovich|Strahd]]
 	- He gave his father a sleeping drought to rid [[Strahd Von Zarovich|Strahd]]'s possession of their household
-- Feeling any sort of anger or
+- Feeling any sort of anger or panic are signs of [[Strahd Von Zarovich|Strahd]]
+	- This is where he gets his nervous ticks like smiling all the time

 ### About
 - If the characters get on his bad side, the baron accuses them of being "spies of the devil Strahd" and